catppuccin/tmux/README.md

 ## Overview

 ![Default](./assets/overview.png)
-This is a diagram on how the theme is split between it's components.
+This is a diagram of how the theme is split between its components.

 ## Configuration options

-All flavours support certain levels of customization that match our [Catppuccin Style Guide][style-guide].
+All flavors support certain levels of customization that match our [Catppuccin Style Guide][style-guide].
 To add these customizations, add any of the following options to your Tmux configuration.